01 of 10

 Add Mid Tones to Your Faux Stone Wall

 Mix some white acrylic paint into your previous color or mix up your second, mid ground color, and dry brush or dab this color onto the top surfaces of the stones.
-Try to leave some of the darker color underneath showing.
+Try to leave some of the darker colors underneath showing.
 If you want stones that resemble granite or quartz-based stones, touch your loaded paintbrush to a piece of waste newspaper or paper towel to remove excess paint, then lightly touch the ends of the brush to the surface of your stones to leave small spotted or blotched paint sections.
 If you want striated stones that resemble shale or sandstone, use a stiff brush to spread your compound in one direction across the top surface of your stones, leaving strong lines of colored compound behind.

 Don't worry if you get too much color in an area (see the section of wall on the right in the photo) You can always go back over the section with another coat of some darker paint to break up large areas where you applied to much paint.